O'Bannon, Brett R., Ph.D.

 Political Science, Asbury Hall, Room 108C

-Leonard E. and Mary B. Howell Professor of Political Science, Associate Professor of Political Science, and Coordinator of the Conflict Studies Program
+Leonard E. and Mary B. Howell Professor of Political Science, Associate Professor of Political Science, and Director of the Peace and Conflict Studies Program

 Brett O'Bannon teaches courses in both Comparative and International Politics, including African Politics (including Winter Term courses in Senegal and Botswana), Humanitarian Intervention, US Foreign Policy and Gender & World Politics.